Common tabular operations in pandas#

 dtype('float64')

-As we can see, pandas created a new column and automatically recognized that the data type is float as we passed a 0.0 value to it.
-Great, but whatabout making those calculations with pandas as promised in the beginning?
-Next, we will calculate the difference between MAX and MIN columns to get an idea how much the temperatures have been varying during different days.
+As we can see, pandas created a new column and automatically recognized that the data type is float64 as we passed a 0.0 value to it.
+Great, but what about making those calculations with pandas as promised at the start of this section?
+Next, we will calculate the difference between the MAX and MIN columns to get an idea how much the temperatures have been varied on different days.
 The result will be updated into the column DIFF that we created earlier.
-A typical way of conducting calculations such as this, is to access the Series (columns) that interests us from the DataFrame and conduct the mathematical calculation using the selected columns.
-Typically you store the result directly into a column in the DataFrame, like following:
+A typical way of performing calculations such as this is to access the set of Series (columns) from the DataFrame that interests us and perform the mathematical calculation using the selected columns.
+Typically you store the result directly into a column in the DataFrame, such as shown below.

 data["DIFF"] = data["MAX"] - data["MIN"]